sheltermanager/asm3/doc/manual/publishing.rst

 same as for other publishers, although ASM will only send dogs (Species 1) as SavourLife will not accept listings for other species of animals.

+Note that regardless of whether you have set the publishing option to "Include animals who don't have a picture", SavourLife will not accept listings without a photo, so we will not send animals who do not have a photo.

 Determing whether an animal is vaccinated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^